6 Best Bagpipe Songs - Music Including Famous Scottish Black Bear Tune

 This lyrical piece of music was performed at the opening ceremony of the 1986 Edinburgh Commonwealth Games.
 It was written in the 1960s as a homage to the West End area of Glasgow by Scots Guard Bandsman David Knox and is often heard at piping events in the city.

 Scotland The Brave

 This has to be the most recognisable of all pipe tunes and is a close contender for Scotland's national anthem.
 It stirs a great feeling of patriotism within any Scot and you will always find it being played by pipers busking in Edinburgh and Glasgow.

 This brilliant quick step march was written for the 79th Regiment who were due to leave their barracks in Gibraltar and set off to Canada.
 As the troops arrived in Canada, by ship, they came across very heavy fog and the captain became concerned that another ship may collide with them.
 He asked the Pipe Major to get all his pipers on deck to play as a warning to other ships so, they played “79” to alert other ships to their presence.

 Something a little bit different – The Red Hot Chilli Pipers

 These guys have masterfully mashed traditional and modern together and brought bagpipes to the 21st Century, with a new style they call 'Bagrock'.
 The band consists of the usual line up for a rock band (drum kit and guitars) however, instead of a vocalist they have pipers and drummers.
 They can do all the usual stuff that you would expect from pipes however, have added pop and rock songs to their repertoire.
-Becoming more and more popular over the years, they play large gigs such as T in the Park and many other festivals, as well as world tours.
+Becoming more and more popular over the years, they've played large gigs such as T in the Park and many other festivals, as well as world tours.